f-wolf/WorkerSelection/README.md

 The program can be built with the command
 *mvn clean compile assembly:single* or run from an IDE.
 It has been tested on Ubuntu 16.04 and Windows 7.
+For a first test, simply rename the example input file to "input.xlsx".

 ## How it works ##
 At first, WorkerSelection collects all data from the input file.
 The